rubymonolith/superform/README.md

 * **Compose complex forms with Plain 'ol Ruby Objects.** Superform is built on top of POROs, so you can easily compose classes, modules, & ruby code together to create complex forms.
 You can even extend forms to create new forms with a different look and feel.

-It's a complete rewrite of Rails form's internals that's inspired by Reactive component systems.
+It's a complete rewrite of Rails form's internals that's inspired by Reactive component design patterns.

 ## Installation

 > **Note**
 > This doesn't actually work yet.
-There is working source code at https://github.com/rocketshipio/oxidizer-demo/tree/main/app/views/superform that's being extracted into a gem.
+There is working source code at https://github.com/rubymonolith/demo/tree/main/app/views/superform that's being extracted into a gem.
 This repo and README exist to validate some ideas before the gem is finalized and published.

-Install the gem and add to the Rails application's Gemfile by executing:
+Add to the Rails application's Gemfile by executing:

     $ bundle add superform

+Then install it.

+    $ rails g superform:install

+This will install both Phlex Rails and Superform.

 ## Usage